wgsquayson/simple-chat-mobile/README.md

 - run `yarn` to install dependencies
 - run `yarn prebuild` to generate android and ios folders, and install pods
+- run `yarn start` to start metro bundler
-- run `yarn ios` or `yarn android` to run the app
+- run `yarn ios` or `yarn android` to build the app
-- run `yarn start` if metro bundler does not start

 ## Video

+The video was too big to upload here, about 2 mins

+Uploaded it to Youtube - https://youtu.be/PgyLd5zoeEQ